wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Infrastructure/Storage/RDB/RelationalDataBase-Reference.md

 ## Book: 书籍

-- [2016-Relational Database Design and Implementation, 4th Edition【Book】](https://parg.co/bjE): The book begins by reviewing basic concepts of databases and database design, then turns to creating, populating, and retrieving data using SQL.
+- [2016-Relational Database Design and Implementation, 4th Edition #Book#](https://parg.co/bjE): The book begins by reviewing basic concepts of databases and database design, then turns to creating, populating, and retrieving data using SQL.

 ## Tool: 工具